markrebec/trailguide/README.md

 #### Enrollment

 The `choose` method will either enroll a participant into an experiment for the first time or return their previously assigned variant if they've already been enrolled.
-It can accept a block to execute and returns a `TrailGuide::Variant` object, but can be compared directly to strings or symbols.
+It can accept an optional block to execute, and returns a `TrailGuide::Variant` object, *which can be compared directly to strings or symbols* or access it's properties directly (i.e. `variant.metadata[:foo]`).

 ```ruby
 class MyController < ApplicationController